ssilva/bgg-browser-extension/README.md

 Optionally, a shortcut can be configured by going to `chrome://extensions/shortcuts` in Chrome or to `about:addons` in Firefox.

+Tip: if you are not getting any results, try turning off the "Only display exact matches" option.

 ## Features

 * Lightweight